TEN BILLION TO ONE or BISON³ REDUX

 42,289 in 1874

 But this was just one railroad.
-With no records for the Union Pacific Railroad (the first US transcontinental railroad, at this time stretching just from Nebraska to Wyoming and into Utah) or the Kansas Pacific Railroad (a more southern route to the Santa Fe, going from Kansas to Colorado), Hornaday just tripled the number to arrive at a total of 1.378 million hides.
+With no records for the Union Pacific Railroad (the first US transcontinental railroad, at this time stretching just from Nebraska to Wyoming and into Utah) or the Kansas Pacific Railroad (a more southern route to the Santa Fe, going from Kansas to Colorado), Hornaday just tripled the number to arrive at a total of 1.38 million hides.
 He also considered there was likely a significant difference between the hides shipped and the actual numbers of animals killed.
-As such he presumed the total kills were closer to 3.1 million for the period between ‘72 and ‘74.
+As such, he presumed the total kills were closer to 3.1 million for the period between ‘72 and ‘74.
 Hornaday also made the effort to estimate how many bison were killed annually by locals, both Indigenous and new settlers moving out West, for subsistence as well as for the sale of their hides.
-His total for all the animals killed over three years on the southern plains came in at around 3.7 million.
+His total for all the animals killed over three years on the southern plains came in at around 3.7 million (or 1.23 million annually.)

 There’s an episode of the podcast Canadian History Ehx on this topic, under the title The Decline of the Bison.
 The podcast’s website offers an essay to accompany the episode explaining how, “Reverend John McDougall stated that he estimated herds were half a million when he saw them in Manitoba in 1873.
 In 1875, a police officer travelling from Fort MacLeod to Fort Qu’Appelle [more than 700km across most of Alberta and Saskatchewan] claimed he was never out of sight of the herds.
 But by 1880, they were gone.”
 With this we’re also told that, “The sheer amount of export of bison products was staggering.
 In 1873, 50,000 buffalo robes were shipped out of Canada alone.
 From this point, as herds began to get smaller, 30,000 robes were shipped out in 1877, 12,797 in 1878 and 5,764 in 1879.”

 Okay, let’s go with that.
 A “sustainable yield” refers to the harvest rate permissible to safely maintain a population of any species, cedar on your tree farm or trout in the river.
-For large herbivores like elk, moose, caribou, or bison, who produce around one calf per year and whose numbers are near the carrying capacity of the land, the annual sustainable yield is typically understood to be between 10% and 20% of the total.
-Of course it differs a bit by species and particular population due to their different birth rates, with the quality of the habitat in a given area, and with shifting circumstances such as severe weather events or outbreaks of illness, obviously.
-However, having bounced back to roughly 400,000 animals in North America today, according to America’s National Bison Association, these creatures are now sustainably harvested at around 20% per year, with 80,000 on record being killed in 2023.
+For large herbivores like elk, moose, caribou, or bison, who live 20-25 years, produce around one calf per year, and whose numbers are near the carrying capacity of the land, the annual sustainable yield is typically understood to be 10-20% of the total.
+Of course the number differs a bit by species and particular populations due to their different birth rates, depending on whether they're captive or wild, with the quality of the habitat in a given area, and with shifting circumstances such as severe weather events or outbreaks of illness, obviously.
+However, having bounced back to roughly 400,000 animals in North America today, according to America’s National Bison Association, these creatures are, for example, now sustainably harvested at around 20% per year, with 80,000 being killed in 2023.

-So if, as above, there were just 500,000 bison in all of Canada in 1873, not in just one herd or one province but everywhere, and 50,000 were killed for their hides, this would not be a staggering number of animals killed but something like the lowest, most conservative end of what we would consider a sustainable yield.
+So if, as above, there were just 500,000 bison in all of Canada in 1873, not in just one herd or one province but everywhere (which seems unlikely and far too low), and 50,000 were killed for their hides this may seem a staggering amount of death if their carcasses were stacked in a pile in front of you but, in reality, would amount to something like the lowest, most conservative end of what we would consider a sustainable yield.
 Even taking 100,000 a year, 20%, for several years would only be at the high end of a “sustainable harvest” for this species and something unlikely to cause them to disappear from view, never mind go extinct.
 What am I missing?

-And, coming from a communication background, it’s difficult to avoid mentioning that newspapers of the time, particularly in the US, were known to use sensational violence and scandal, wildly misleading headlines, fake interviews, and ludicrous illustrations to sell papers (not unlike today).
+Too, coming from a communication background, it’s difficult to avoid mentioning that newspapers of the time, particularly in the US, were known to use sensational violence and scandal, wildly misleading headlines, fake interviews, and ludicrous illustrations to sell papers (even worse than today).
 This phenomenon, what became known as ‘yellow journalism’, the original ‘fake news’, was the norm and even became newspaper policy, actively pushed by publication owners like Hearst and Pulitzer, in the last decades of the 19th century.
+That doesn't compel me to believe the numbers papers were publishing at this time for bison hides or total kills were severe underestimates but, if anything, overestimates.

-So, for real, where’s the narrative explaining what happened to the other 18, 26, 54, or 95 million bison?
-Given their numbers and distribution, even if they were abducted by aliens that still would have taken some time and effort as yet unaccounted for.
+So, for real, where’s the narrative explaining what happened to the other 26, 54, 95, or 195 million bison?
+Given their numbers and distribution, even if they were abducted by aliens that, I imagine, still would have taken some time and effort as yet unaccounted for.

 WHO DUNNIT?
 AND HOW?

-In 1887, a General Stewart Van Vliet, informed the Smithsonian Institution that he had personally killed “hundreds” during his time in bison country.
-This is presented as a large number but he’s talking about hundreds of kills over the 20 year period following the end of the Civil War that he, a member of the military, spent in bison country.
-He is said to be exactly the sort of person focussed on a superhuman campaign to “exterminate” these animals.
-Yet he doesn’t report thousands or hundreds of kills per year but maybe on the order of 10-20 (maybe as few as 1-2 per month) — so General Van Vliet’s lifetime bison cull count would be a fraction of what others (dubiously) claim a hide-seeker would take in one weekend.
+Likewise, in 1887, a General Stewart Van Vliet informed the Smithsonian Institution of his personal kill count of “hundreds” during his time in bison country.
+This is presented as a large number but he’s talking about a sum over the 20 year period following the end of the Civil War that he, a member of the military, spent in bison country.
+He is said to be exactly the sort of person focused on this cruel, superhuman campaign to “exterminate” the species.
+Yet he doesn’t report thousands total or hundreds of kills per year but maybe on the order of 10-20 annually.
+So General Van Vliet’s lifetime bison count would be a fraction of what others (dubiously) claim a hide-seeker would take in one weekend.
+Right.

 The highest harvest rates tend to claim men were capable of killing 15 bison a day and that “at that rate, hunters were killing thirty thousand buffalo per day in one small region.”
 That said, you can occasionally find people offering far larger numbers.
 The Smithsonian zoologist, Hornaday, gives us an assessment of the most aggressive shooting to have ever taken place.
 He tells of the three largest and quickest “bests” he came across.
 Mr Andrews is said to have shot 115 rounds and killed 63 animals in under an hour.
-Another fellow, Mr McNaney, tells of hearing of another man shooting 91 bison in one afternoon while Colonel Dodge describes having counted 112 downed bison.
-And it is pretty common for folks describing the slaughter today to repeat these largest numbers.
+Another fellow, Mr McNaney, tells of hearing of another man shooting 91 bison in one afternoon while Colonel Dodge describes counting 112 downed bison.
+And it is worth noting that its easy to find folks describing the slaughter today who repeat these largest numbers not as one-off personal bests but as standard practice or a realistic count for a typical day's hunt.
 For instance, a volunteer from the Wyoming State Museum discussing the hunt insists “hunters would kill up to 100 a day.”
+Could?
+Sure.
+Normal?
+No.

-Are these plausible accounts or at very high risk of being exaggerated for dramatic storytelling effect and/or self-aggrandizement? (“Nah, hunters have never been known for such things.
+Are these plausible accounts or at very high risk of being exaggerations for dramatic storytelling effect or self-aggrandizement?
+(You: “No way!
+Hunters have never been known to embellish.
 How dare you!”)
-I can find historical accounts and modern ones, of hunters and gun enthusiasts deploying old rifles and remakes, describing a typical weapon of the time needing to be cleaned out after just a handful of shots; of only a few rounds resulting in a barrel overheating and needing to be plunged into water or snow; and of the larger, denser rounds needed to kill a bison with one round, certainly at a hundred rounds an hour, slowly damaging a barrel’s rifling and impacting its accuracy.
+I can find historical accounts and modern ones, of hunters and gun enthusiasts deploying old rifles and remakes, describing a typical weapon of the time needing to be cleaned out after just a handful of shots; of only a few rounds resulting in a barrel overheating and needing to be plunged into water or snow; and of the larger, denser rounds needed to kill a bison with one or two shots, certainly at a hundred rounds an hour, quickly causing a meaningful amount of damage to a barrel’s rifling and impacting the weapon's accuracy (when the very first round of the season already had to be aimed at the sky to hit an animal 300 yards away).

-Regardless, wouldn’t extreme cases of the sort described above represent the maximum destructive potential and maximum efficiency of a hunter on the best outing of their life?
-Effectively every other person and every other outing, even from these same folks, would surely see a far lower number of kills and of more shots, two or ten, per kill?
-Certainly.
+I propose that extreme cases of the sort described above represent the maximum destructive potential and maximum efficiency of a hunter on the best outing of their life.
+Meaning: effectively every other person and every other outing would surely see a far lower number of kills and more shots, two or ten, per kill.
 In fact, I just watched a podcast on bison recovery in Alaska.
-A biologist from the restoration project told a story about local hunter mistaking one of their protected bison for a bear and, shooting from hundreds of yards similar to that described in historic bison hunts but with a new weapon and modern ammunition, taking 10 rounds to finally kill the animal.
-I assume the hunter wasn’t using bird shot or blanks on what he thought was a bear and that the animal didn’t die of freight.
+A biologist, and hunter, from the local restoration project told a story about local hunter mistaking one of their protected bison for a bear and, shooting from hundreds of yards similar to that described in historic bison hunts but with a new weapon and modern ammunition, taking 10 rounds to finally kill the animal.

-One article I found offered that this wholesale killing was so severe that by the end of the peak, after just two serious hunting seasons, that there were "no buffaloes to be seen on the plains except dead ones."
-In the Fall of 1873, the aforementioned Colonel Dodge described the situation with the southern herd in Kansas, saying “Where there were myriads of buffalo the year before, there were now myriads of carcasses.
+One article I found suggested this wholesale killing was so severe that around the end of the peak, after just two serious hunting seasons and not three million animals killed, there were "no buffaloes to be seen on the plains except dead ones."
+Around the same time, in the fall of 1873, the aforementioned Colonel Dodge described the situation with the southern herd in Kansas, saying “Where there were myriads of buffalo the year before, there were now myriads of carcasses.
 The air was foul with a sickening stench, and the vast plain, which only a short twelvemonth before teemed with animal life, was a dead, solitary, putrid desert.”
-Not in 1880 or 1900 but in January of 1874 the Nashville Union ran an article explaining the situation similarly, offering specific numbers for a high kill count (and thus more details posing still more problems):
+Not in 1880 or 1900 but in January of 1874 the Nashville Union ran an article explaining the situation similarly, offering specific numbers (and thus more details posing still more problems):

 Mr. Lessing estimates that there are at least two thousand hunters in camp along there waiting for buffalo.
 He came across one party of sixteen, who stated that they killed twenty-eight thousand buffaloes during the past summer, the hides of which only were utilized.
 If sixteen hunters can kill this many animals, how great must be the slaughter upon the broad extent of the bison range?
 Evidently millions of the animals must have been killed during the past summer alone.
 Mr. Lessing says there are no buffaloes to be seen on the plains except dead ones, and that hunt as much as they may, the sportsmen cannot at present find any game.
 The value of the hides has deteriorated considerably, owing to a great increase of the article in the market.
 Heretofore they were worth $3 delivered at the railway stations, while now a distinction is made as to the size, and paid for accordingly, the prices ranging from 4¢ to $1.00 per hide.

-Though the above account mentions the Summer, most tellings of the bison hunt talk about the season lasting up to five months, typically mid-October to mid-February.
+Though the above account mentions the summer, most tellings of the bison hunt talk about the season lasting up to five months, typically mid-October to mid-February.
 I’m told this was because at this time the hide was of the highest quality and yielded the best price for the hunters.
-As far as I can tell then, by this account of 28,000 killed, this one small team (not even 1% of the 2,000-man bison-killing army) had to see each man shoot 1,750 bison for the season or 11 to 12 per day, every day.
+As far as I can tell then, by this account of 28,000 killed, this one small team (not even 1% of the 2,000-man bison-killing army) had to see each man shoot 1,750 bison for the season (around 12 per day or about 80 per week.)

-As ever, unexplained is how 16 men fired, what, 200-400 rounds per day — even at a great distance and even if they coordinated their explosive fire to ring out at less than one shot a minute — into a herd of bison without spooking so many animals.
+As ever, unexplained is how 16 men fired, what, a collective 200-400 rounds per day — even at a great distance and even if they coordinated their explosive fire to ring out at less than one shot a minute — into a herd of bison without spooking these animals.
 Could you approach a herd of wild bison on horseback?
 Could a dozen or more do so together or even far apart?
-If you found a herd by foot or by horse, if you have a rifle, 100 rounds of ammunition, and below you, at 300 yards, was 20,000 or maybe 200,000 bison, how could you only hit two of them over 24hrs as in some accounts?
-And if you dropped 10 (or 100) how does all that gunfire and all the collapsing bulls and cows not scatter the herd?
+If you found a herd by foot or by horse, and have a rifle with 100 rounds of ammunition, and below you, at 300 yards, was 20,000 or maybe 200,000 bison, how could you only hit two of them over 24hrs, as in most accounts?
+And if you dropped 10 (or 100), along with two or 200 of your friends, how does all that gunfire and all the collapsing bulls and cows not scatter the herd?
 And then how does none of the requisite infiltration, skinning, and exfiltration fail to arouse any interest or panic, either?
 Could you do that even with pacified, domesticated cattle?
 And then how do you even move ten bison hides without a horse or wagon and all the disturbance inherent in that?
 (I have questions!)
 Well, there were some authoritative sources from around this time who spelled some of this out.

 Dr Hornaday describes, in his 1889 book, what he says “may fairly be taken as a typical illustration of the life and work of the still-hunter at its best.”
 Though providing many specifics, it, as ever, poses only more problems as I see it.
 Hornaday tells us about a Mr McNaney who worked as a hunter around this critical period: